Hackneyed

 Stranger Things (Season 4): Had its moments, of course, but I am ready to be over this.

-Squid Game (Season 1): Didn’t dislike it, but how Netflix manage these phenomenons out of thin air, I don’t think I will ever be able to comprehend.
+Squid Game (Season 1): Didn’t dislike it, but how Netflix manages these phenomenons out of thin air, I don’t think I will ever be able to comprehend.

 Ted Lasso (Seasons 1-2): Ted and Roy Kent represent the yin and yang of who I want to be as a person.